 Making your own can be fun to experiment with other filings as well.
 Stick with the fruit that is in season, or even just use some whole fruit jam as your filling.
 Or for dessert, try almond butter and chocolate chips!

-OK- So this is what we did.
+OK- So this is what we did for our Homemade Strawberry Cereal Bars Recipe.
 First I made the dough (full recipe below)

 Then, we rinsed, de-stemmed, and chopped up the strawberries in a food processor until smooth.
 I’ve also done this where I break up the strawberries over the stovetop first, over some low heat, and then blend it up.
 It does get a little smoother, but you may want to leave it chunky.
 Your choice.